Helianthus giganteus explained

 Description

-Helianthus giganteus is a perennial herbaceous plant that can grow up to NaNm (-2,147,483,648feet) tall.
-The leaves are slender and lanceolate.
+Helianthus giganteus is a perennial herbaceous plant native to the northern United States and southern Canada that can grow up to NaNm (-2,147,483,648feet) tall with instances to 4m (13 feet).
+The leaves are approximately 1 inch wide by 7 inches long, and partly rough.
 The flower heads are bright yellow, up to 7frac=2NaNfrac=2 in diameter.
 They are most commonly found in valleys with wet meadows or swamps[1] and even near river banks.

 Cultivation and use